 Who Should Buy a Guaranteed Issue Life Insurance Policy?

 Guaranteed issue life insurance should be a last resort.
-After exhausting the traditional policy options, this is a means to protect your family.
-(Albeit a sometimes limited means.)
-Most people looking for guaranteed issue have been declined or postponed for traditional policies.
+After exhausting the traditional policy options, this is a viable option to protect your family.
+Most people looking for guaranteed issue life insurance have been declined or postponed for traditional policies.

 Also known as GI or guaranteed acceptance, this particular form of insurance best suits people who meet the following criteria: